Former UMaine women’s basketball star with ‘a heart of gold’ dies of cancer at 42

 “She was special.
 She was low-maintenance to coach and she was committed to Maine from the very beginning,” McCallie added.

-Porrini was an exceptional swimmer in high school and McCallie said watching her precise and powerful execution of the butterfly stroke “meant her whole body was in shape.
+Clingan was an exceptional swimmer in high school and McCallie said watching her precise and powerful execution of the butterfly stroke “meant her whole body was in shape.
 And she never got injured during her four years at Maine.”

-Guidi said Porrini provided a presence in the paint at center that helped the UMaine program take the next step in its evolution.
+Guidi said Clingan provided a presence in the paint at center that helped the UMaine program take the next step in its evolution.

 “I was undersized (at 5-foot-11) and she added a whole new dimension to the program,” said Guidi, the director of basketball operations at the University of Central Florida.